Chu Guiting

 During the 1950s, Chu Guiting settled in Shanghai and began to teach classes in Waitan Park, Fuxing Park, and the Peoples’ Park.
 He also taught classes for a wide range of companies including the Bank of China, the Communications Bank, the Government's Public Security Department, the Shanghai Electric Cable Factory, the Poplar Tree Beach Power Plant, and the Eternal Peace Company.

 In 1958, Chu Guiting was invited to become the Chinese National Martial Arts Committee's Assistant Director.
 Following this, he was invited with Wang Ziping and Lu Zhenduo to choreograph a sword dance for the Shanghai Song and Dance Institution, which won a silver medal at the World Youth Festival.

-In 1956, Chu Guiting, Cai Longyun, Fu Zhongwen, and Zhang Yu were commissioned by the Shanghai branch of the Chinese Education Union to condense and simplify Yang-shi taijiquan (Yang Style Grand Ultimate Fist) into a general system that could be conveniently studied by the masses.
-Shortly afterwards, Chu Guiting, Gu Liuxin, and Fu Zhongwen were invited to Beijing to formulate the famous Simplified 24 and 28 Step Yang-shi taijiquan (Yang Style Grand Ultimate Fist), forms that are still practiced throughout China today.
+In 1956, Chu Guiting, Cai Longyun, Fu Zhongwen, and Zhang Yu were commissioned by the Shanghai branch of the Chinese Education Union to condense and simplify Yang-style tai chi into a general system that could be conveniently studied by the masses.
+Shortly afterwards, Chu Guiting, Gu Liuxin, and Fu Zhongwen were invited to Beijing to formulate the famous 24-form and 28-form versions of Yang-style tai chi that are still practiced throughout China.

 Chu Guiting was a renowned teacher.
 It was his belief that in order to learn martial arts one must harmonize the body, the breath, and the mind.
 Many Chinese martial artists trace their lineage back to Chu Guiting, and he taught artists from other styles.
-For example, he taught Xingyiquan, Baguazhang, and Taijiquan to Chan Yik Yan.
+For example, he taught Xingyiquan, Baguazhang, and tai chi to Chan Yik Yan.

 In teaching, Chu Guiting paid particular attention to the moral philosophy of Chinese martial arts, and would often say: "With morals much can be achieved, without them nothing can be achieved.
 Consider, for example, somebody who studies a martial art but does not recognize its moral and philosophical depth.
 They will soon give it up because they have only ever tasted the skin of the grape and not the fruit that it contains."